Chart Color Schemes

 Health performance in Aberglasslyn is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-AreaSearch's health assessment for Aberglasslyn shows significant health challenges.
-The prevalence of common health conditions is high across both younger and older age groups.
+AreaSearch's assessment shows significant health challenges in Aberglasslyn.
+Mortality rates and chronic condition prevalence are high among both younger and older age groups.

 Frequently Asked Questions - Health